-

 - Lane closures on westbound and eastbound SR 64 will remain in place during construction, with one lane open in each direction.

-- Westbound SR 64 motorists can expect a lane shift, with the westbound traffic lane shifting to the north side of SR 64 (far right lane) slated to start February 20, 2025.
+Westbound SR 64 traffic lane shift to the north side of SR 64 (far right lane) continues through the duration of the project.

 - Existing right turns, onto and from, SR 64 will remain.